This post contains affiliate links. Please see our disclosure policy.

 Two images - one of two cake pans filled with batter, and one of the baked cake layers.

-Step 6: Make the Whipped Vanilla Rum Frosting once you’re ready to assemble the cake.
+Step 6: Make Frosting.
+Make the Whipped Vanilla Rum Frosting once you’re ready to assemble the cake.
 Just look at that light texture!

 A bowl of the whipped vanilla rum frosting.

-Step 7: Assemble your cake.
+Step 7: Assemble your Lime Cake.
 Brush each cake layer with mint simple syrup.
 Spread a layer of frosting on the first cake layer, then pipe a border to hold in the lime curd.

 A layer of the cake topped with frosting and lime curd.

-Step 8: Top with the remaining cake layer and apply a thin crumb coat.
+Step 8: Finish Frosting the Cake.
+Top with the remaining cake layer and apply a thin crumb coat.
 Chill the cake to set this coat of frosting, and then add the remaining frosting.

-The Mojito Cake on a cake plate with fresh limes and mint on top, against a blue backdrop.
+The Lime Cake on a cake plate with fresh limes and mint on top, against a blue backdrop.

 Expert Success Tips: